bmuschko/cka-crash-course/exercises/13-persistent-volume/static-binding/solution/solution.md

 spec:
   accessModes:
     - ReadWriteMany
+  storageClassName: ""
   resources:
     requests:
-      storage: 256m
+      storage: 256Mi
 ```

 Create the PersistentVolumeClaim with the following command.
-You will see that the storage class assigned to the PersistentVolumeClaim.
-Listing the PersistentVolumes will also reveal that the object has been created for your automatically.
+You will see that the PersistentVolumeClaim has a status of "Bound".

 ```
 $ kubectl create -f pvc.yaml
 persistentvolumeclaim/pvc created
 $ kubectl get pvc
-NAME   STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE pvc    Bound    pvc-8c5a1e6b-e8e7-4209-a6bb-c82f8537179f   256m       RWX            standard       3s
+NAME   STATUS   VOLUME   CAPACITY   ACCESS MODES   STORAGECLASS   AGE pvc    Bound    pv       512Mi      RWX                           2s
 ```

 Create a manifest for the Pod and store it in the file `pod.yaml`.